-- 1. Create a multi handle - 2.
-Set the socket callback with CURLMOPT SOCKETFUNCTION - 3.
-Set the timeout callback with CURLMOPT_TIMERFUNCTION, to get to know what timeout value to use when waiting for socket activities. - 4.
-Add easy handles with curl_multi_add_handle() - 5.
-Provide some means to manage the sockets libcurl is using, so you can check them for activity.
-This can be done through your application code, or by way of an external library such as libevent or glib. - 6.
-Call curl_multi_socket_action(...CURL_SOCKET_TIMEOUT...) to kickstart everything.
-To get one or more callbacks called. - 7.
-Wait for activity on any of libcurl's sockets, use the timeout value your callback has been told - 8, When activity is detected, call curl_multi_socket_action() for the socket(s) that got action.
+1. Create a multi handle

+2. Set the socket callback with CURLMOPT_SOCKETFUNCTION

+3. Set the timeout callback with CURLMOPT_TIMERFUNCTION, to get to know what timeout value to use when waiting for socket activities.

+4. Add easy handles with curl_multi_add_handle()

+5. Provide some means to manage the sockets libcurl is using, so you can check them for activity.
+This can be done through your application code, or by way of an external library such as libevent or glib.

+6. Wait for activity on any of libcurl's sockets, use the timeout value your callback has been told

+7, When activity is detected, call curl_multi_socket_action() for the socket(s) that got action.
 If no activity is detected and the timeout expires, call curl_multi_socket_action(3) with CURL_SOCKET_TIMEOUT

+8. Go back to step 6.